satzlich/swift-rohan/RohanHelp/markdown/known-issues.md

 ## Scrolling Issues

-If the cursor is **far too distant ** (say, many many pages away) from the visible area, automatic scrolling may not bring it fully into view immediately.
+If the cursor is too distant (e.g., many pages away) from the visible area, automatic scrolling may not bring it fully into view immediately.

-This is a known issue also affecting other macOS developers.
-If this occurs, scroll manually to reveal the cursor position, or move the cursor left or right to bring it into view.
-We are investigating this issue and will fix it in a future release.
+This is a known issue affecting other macOS developers as well.
+If this occurs:

+- Scroll manually to reveal the cursor position, or
+- Move the cursor left or right to bring it into view.

+We're investigating this issue and will address it in a future release.

 ## Cursor Positioning

-Rarely, a line may extrude into the right margin of the page, while the cursor remains constrained within the margin.
-This can happen when the cursor is positioned at the end of a line.
+In rare cases, a line may extend slightly beyond the right margin (by half a character or more), while the cursor remains constrained within the margin.
+This typically happens when the cursor is positioned at the end of a line.

-This is probably a bug in the underlying layout engine.
-This does not affect logical cursor movement, but it can be visually disorienting.
-We are investigating this issue and will fix it in a future release.
+This appears to be a bug in the underlying layout engine.
+While it doesn’t affect logical cursor movement, it can be visually disorienting.
+We're investigating and will fix this in a future update.